jtobinart/CircuitPython_CLUE_Menu/README.md

 menu_cubot.mpy |Precompiled Python file for use with [CLUE-Cutebot-CircuitPython](https://github.com/jisforjt/CLUE-Cutebot-CircuitPython) repository

 ## On Startup
-If you are not using _menu.py_ or _menu.mpy_ then you will need to edit _main.py_. _Main.py_ is a simple redirect script and is a lot easier than constantly renaming files.
+If you are not using _menu.py_ or _menu.mpy_ then you will need to edit _main.py_. _main.py_ is a simple redirect script and it is a lot easier than constantly renaming files.
 Open _main.py_ and you will see:
 ```python
 #Uncomment the version you are using and comment out the rest.
 import menu